Should You Be Drinking Water Before Bed?

 Cons

-Before we sum up our thoughts and choose if you should drink water before going to bed, it's essential to take a few at a couple of potential weaknesses of a nighttime glass of water:
+Before we sum up our thoughts and choose if you should drink water before going to bed, it's essential to take a look at a couple of potential weaknesses of a nighttime glass of water:

 Interrupts Sleep

-A glass or two of water directly before you go to bed will mean you inevitably need to pee.
-Sometimes, you might be up many times.
-It depends upon how much water you drink.
 Any advantages of "topping up" on hydration might be countered by the disadvantages of an interrupted night of sleep.
-If you wake up more than once during the night to go to the restroom, you might be suffering something many refer to as nocturia.
+If you wake up more than once during the night to go to the restroom, you might suffer from what many refer to as nocturia.

 What is Nocturia?

-Most people without nocturia can rest for 6 to 8 hours without peeing.
-A few researchers consider that one occasion for every night is within normal limits.
-At least two occasions for each night might be related to daytime sleepiness.
 Patients with extreme nocturia may get up five or multiple times during the night to go to the restroom.
-That being said, its main symptom is an urgency to go to the restroom many times per night, which interrupts your sleep cycle.
+That being said, its main symptom is an urgency to go to the restroom many times per night, interrupting your sleep cycle.

 Causes